 David G. Leitch is global general counsel for Bank of America, responsible for overseeing the company’s legal functions around the world.
 Based in Charlotte, he is a member of the bank’s executive management team.

-Leitch is a member of the American Law Institute, the Duke University Sanford School of Public Policy Board of Visitors, the George W. Bush Institute Military Service Initiative Advisory Council, and the North Carolina Equal Access to Justice Commission.
-He is also on the board of directors for the Charlotte Symphony and the United Way of Central Carolinas, and is a trustee of the Supreme Court Historical Society and chair of the Bank Policy Institute General Counsel Advisory Committee.
+Leitch is a member of the American Law Institute, the Duke University Sanford School of Public Policy Board of Visitors, the George W. Bush Institute Military Service Initiative Advisory Council, the Bank Policy Institute General Counsel Advisory Committee, and the Clearing House Association Board.
+He is also on the board of directors for the Charlotte Symphony and the United Way of Central Carolinas, and is a trustee of the Supreme Court Historical Society.
 In 2017, Leitch was recognized as a “Legend in the Law” by the Burton Foundation.